 Pre-bookable bike hire is available at Beics Brenin - they also hire out ebikes.

 Green Trail, Coed Llandegla, North Wales

 The Green Trail is a waymarked route of approximately 5km developed specifically with families in mind.
-After cycling around the reservoir, the route meanders back through Llandegla Forest before the final descent sweeps you back down to the visitor centre where they sell award winning bacon butties.
-Oneplanet Adventure also offer bike hire and MTB courses to improve your skills.
+After cycling around the reservoir, the route meanders back through Llandegla Forest before the final descent sweeps you back down to the visitor centre where you can enjoy a well-earned bacon butty.

 Rookie Green Trail, Afan Forest, South Wales

 The Rookie Green Trail is a wide and meandering trail designed specifically for families and beginners, and is suitable for adaptive bikes and wheelchairs.
 Picnic areas can be found along the route and there’s even an optional skills area for those wanting to develop their technical riding.
 The Rookie trail has all the ingredients for a great family day out in Afan Forest.